delalamo/delalamo.github.io/about.md

 *   Extensive experience with Rosetta, AlphaFold2, and ESMFold, including introducing source code modifications for protein and antibody design
 *   Some experience with small molecule modeling (MOE), MD simulations (Amber, GROMACS, and Desmond), and free energy perturbation (Schrödinger Maestro)

-**Bioinformatics, deep learning, and pipelining**
+**Bioinformatics and deep learning**
 *   Proficient in sequence and structural search (BLAST, Hmmer, Foldseek), alignment (Clustal, MUSCLE, TM-Align), and clustering (MMSeqs, CPPTraj)
 *   Some experience with training, fine-tuning, and transfer learning of protein language models (ESM, Progen) and inverse folding models (ProteinMPNN) for predictive modeling of stability, fitness, and other properties

-**DevOps and pipelining skills**
+**DevOps, cloud computing, and pipelining**
-*   Some experience building Docker containers and Nextflow pipelines
+*   Some experience building containerization (Docker, Singularity/Apptainer) and Nextflow pipelines
+*   Some experience with Heroku, Azure, and GCP

 **Programming skills**
 *   Comfortable with Python (NumPy, PyTorch, Pandas, SciKit-Learn, BioPython), R (ggplot2), Bash and the Unix command line